 Exchange traded options generally have a continuous liquid market while dealer options may not.
 Consequently, a Fund may generally be able to realize the value of a dealer option it has purchased only by exercising or reselling the option to the dealer who issued it.
 Similarly, when a Fund writes a dealer option, it may generally be able to close out the option prior to its expiration only by entering into a closing purchase transaction with the dealer to whom a Fund originally wrote the option.
 While a Fund will seek to enter into dealer options only with dealers who will agree to and which are expected to be capable of entering into closing transactions with a Fund, there can be no assurance that a Fund will at any time be able to liquidate a dealer option at a favorable price at any time prior to expiration.
-Unless a Fund, as a covered dealer call option writer, is able to effect a closing purchase transaction, it will not be able to liquidate a dealer option.
+Unless a Fund, as a covered dealer call option writer, is able to effect a closing purchase transaction, it will not be able to liquidate securities (or other assets) used as cover until the option expires or is exercised.
+In the event of insolvency of the other party, a Fund may be unable to liquidate a dealer option.
 With respect to options written by a Fund, the inability to enter into a closing transaction may result in material losses to a Fund.
 For example, because a Fund must maintain a secured position with respect to any call option on a security it writes, a Fund may not sell the assets, which it has segregated to secure the position while it is obligated under the option.
-This requirement may impair a Fund's ability to sell portfolio securities at a time when such sale might be advantageous.
+This requirement may impair a Fund's ability to sell portfolio securities at time when such sale might be advantageous.